 enabled = true

-port = 2222 # If you changed your SSH port, update it here
+port = 2222 # Update this if you changed the default SSH port

 logpath = %(sshd_log)s